QBDI/QBDI/docs/source/get_started-c.rst

 In this tutorial, we aim at figuring out how many iterations a Fibonacci function is doing.
 To do so, we will rely on QBDI to instrument the function.
-For convenience sake, its source code is compiled along with the one we are about to write.
+For convenience's sake, its source code is compiled along with the one we are about to write.

 .. code:: c